-Woj’s net worth is estimated to be around $6 million, per COED.
-His salary is undisclosed, but it’s fair to assume he’s raking in serious cash at ESPN.
+Woj’s net worth is estimated to be between $1 million and $6 million, per COED and Playerswiki.
+His annual salary is undisclosed, but it’s fair to assume the Disney employee raking in serious cash at ESPN.

 Wojnarowski built his network through relationships with league personnel and team front offices.
 The NBA’s latest breaking news flows through him in the form of an explosive and he’s paid quite well for it.